 – Wear an India tricolor badge on your shirt

 As part of the history of India, we learn about post-independence history, and that includes learning about the constitution – one that came into effect on 26th January 1950, when independent India became a republic.

-Leila Seth, a former judge of the Supreme Court, has come up with this fabulous book that simplifies these ideas without talking down to children, and also making them interesting enough to stick.
-Told in verse form, with a large dollop of humour, this is the perfect book to talk about India’s constitution, for all ages above 5 years.
+Leila Seth, a former judge of the Supreme Court, has come up with this fabulous book that simplifies these ideas without talking down to children and also makes them interesting enough to stick.
+Told in verse form, with a large dollop of humor, this is the perfect book to talk about India’s constitution, for all ages above 5 years.
 Adults, too.

 National symbols of India depict the country’s image and have been chosen very carefully.